Flat 60% off

 «What is IPv6 Addressing?
 How to ...

-To manage this massive address space effectively, IPv6 addresses are categorized into several distinct types, like Unicast, Anycast, Multicast, Global Unicast, Unique Local Address (ULA), Link-Local Address, Loopback Address, and many more.
+To effectively manage the massive address space of IPv6 addressing, there are different types of IPv6 addresses, like Unicast, Anycast, Multicast, Global Unicast, Unique Local Address (ULA), Link-Local Address, Loopback Address, and many more.

 IPv6 Address Space Overview